Universal groups of cellular automata: Introduction

 We also summarize some properties of the abstract group obtained, for easier reference.

-\begin{restatable}{theorem}{abstractstatement} There exists a finitely-generated residually finite perfect group $G$ such that, letting $\mathcal{G}$ be the class of finitely-generated subgroups of $G$: \begin{itemize} \item $G$ has decidable word problem and undecidable torsion problem, and does not satisfy the Tits alternative, and \item $\mathcal{G}$ is closed under finite extensions, direct products and free products, and contains all f.g. graph groups (that is, right-angled Artin groups). \end{itemize} \end{restatable}
+\begin{restatable}{theorem}{abstractstatement} There exists a finitely generated residually finite perfect group $G$ such that, letting $\mathcal{G}$ be the class of finitely generated subgroups of $G$: \begin{itemize} \item $G$ has decidable word problem and undecidable torsion problem, and does not satisfy the Tits alternative, and \item $\mathcal{G}$ is closed under finite extensions, direct products and free products, and contains all f.g.\ graph groups (that is, right-angled Artin groups). \end{itemize} \end{restatable}

-Any group with this list of properties is necessarily not a linear group over any field, contains every finite group, and every finitely-generated abelian group and free group.
+Any group with this list of properties is necessarily not a linear group over any field, contains every finite group, and every finitely generated abelian group and free group.
 We are not aware of many naturally occurring residually finite groups with such properties; for example the Tits alternative rules out linear groups, hyperbolic groups\footnote{It is not known whether all hyperbolic groups are residually finite \cite{Gr87}.} and fundamental groups of $3$-manifolds \cite{KoZa07,Fr15}, and having all finite groups as subgroups rules out automata groups.

-In Section~\ref{sec:Questions}, we state some open questions.
-We include old classics, restated in terms of our new universal subgroups, and we also ask some new ones.
-We also ask several questions about the existence of (f.g.-)universal subgroups in other non-finitely generated groups of interest, namely other cellular automata groups, automata groups and the rational group, the group of Turing machines \cite{BaKaSa16}, topological full groups and (full) homeomorphism groups.
+In Section~\ref{sec:Questions}, we state some open questions about the groups $\RCA(A)$, and also about the existence of (f.g.-)universal subgroups in other non-finitely generated groups of interest, namely other cellular automata groups, automata groups and the rational group, the group of Turing machines \cite{BaKaSa16}, topological full groups and (full) homeomorphism groups.